John Greenleaf Whittier Quotes

 • Time is hastening on, and we What our fathers are shall be,-- Shadow-shapes of memory!
 Joined to that vast multitude Where the great are but the good.

-Time Memories Father
+Time Father

 John Greenleaf Whittier (1873).
 “The Complete Poetical Works of John Greenleaf Whittier”, p.174